 Child custody works much the same as it does during a divorce.
 Your children are still considered “legitimate,” which means the father continues to be the father unless it’s proven otherwise through genetic testing.
 In the annulment proceeding, the judge makes decisions about child custody and child support.

-Call us for your free case consultation today.
+If you have questions about the annulment process in New Jersey, call us for your free case consultation today.